traefik/traefik/docs/content/middlewares/forwardauth.md

 ### `authResponseHeaders`

-The `authResponseHeaders` option is the list of the headers to copy from the authentication server to the request.
-All incoming request's headers in this list are deleted from the request before any copy happens.
+The `authResponseHeaders` option is the list of headers to copy from the authentication server response and set on forwarded request, replacing any existing conflicting headers.

 ```yaml tab="Docker"
 labels: